basnight/basnight/README.md

 #### About

-I’m a passionate Cloud/DevOps Engineer experience in driving seamless automation, optimizing cloud infrastructures, and accelerating software delivery cycles.
+I’m a Cloud/DevOps Engineer experience in driving seamless automation, optimizing cloud infrastructures, and accelerating software delivery cycles.

 With a foundation in Application Support, I specialize in building Continuous Integration and Continuous Delivery (CI/CD) pipelines, automating complex deployments, and leveraging cloud services to create scalable and reliable solutions.